Making homemade chorizo sausage is super easy to do and the flavor is amazing.

 There’s no hidden sugar, dairy, or gluten and you can choose what type of ground meat to use.

-What type of meat can you use for chorizo sausage recipes?
+What type of meat can you use in homemade chorizo sausage?

 Traditionally, chorizo is made with only pork.